|

 No Sorting: The browse cannot be resorted by the user.
 The initial sort order still applies though.

 Client Side Sorting: The user can resort the table based on the column headings.
 The sort is done by the browser itself, and data is no re-fetched from the server.
 This sort is ideal for file-loaded browses.
+TIP: Client Side sorting is not recommended at the moment.

 Server Side Sorting: The user can resort the table based on the column headings.
 The sort is done on the server, and the browser re-fetches the visible page.
 This sort is suitable for page-loaded, or file-loaded browses.